-Like Peniche, Ericeira is another surfing paradise in Portugal.
+Ericeira is another surfing paradise in Portugal.
 This area has numerous reefs, rock spots and bays that produce top quality waves such as Coxos.
-There is usually little protection from prevailing winds (unlike Peniche and Baleal) but when you want to surf really powerful and consistent waves you just have to head here.
-Sao Lourencao is a bay overlooking a river mouth that produces right-sided waves of up to 12 ft; has been repeatedly compared to Hawaii's Sunset Beach wave.
-Coxos is undoubtedly the king of Portuguese pointbreaks.
-This Top Class quality tubing right breaks near a rocky ledge in a small bay, and when working to its full potential it gives out 4-6 second tubes.
+There is usually little protection from prevailing winds (unlike Peniche and Baleal) but when you want to surf really powerful and consistent waves you just have to get there.
+Sao Lourencao is a bay overlooking a rivermouth that produces right waves of up to 12 ft; it has been repeatedly compared to Hawaii’s Sunset Beach wave.
+Coxos is undoubtedly the best of Portuguese pointbreaks.
+This world-class quality tubing right breaks near a rocky ledge in a small bay, and when working to its full potential it gives out tubes that last 4-6 seconds.
 The rocks are very sharp, so getting in and out of the water is as difficult as riding this wave.
-Coxos cannot withstand high tide and being a rather small spot, neither is overcrowding.
-On the opposite side of the bay is Crazy Left, which, in those few days it breaks, offers a fast, powerful and quite dangerous wave.
-The next bay to the south is Ribeira D'Ilhas, one of the most popular spots for organizing contests in all of Portugal, thanks to its greater protection from the prevailing winds from the N than the other surrounding spots.
+Coxos can’t work at high tide and being a rather small spot, neither is overcrowding.
+On the opposite side of the bay there is Crazy Left, which, in those few days it breaks, offers a fast, powerful and quite dangerous wave.
+The next bay to the south is Ribeira D’Ilhas, one of the most popular spots for organizing contests in all of Portugal, thanks to its greater protection from the prevailing winds from the north than the other surrounding spots.
 Here you will find a very long right point or peaks scattered throughout the bay; it is difficult not to find a surfable peak, at least if the sea is not too thick, therefore impracticable.
 Further south of Ribehira is Reef, a tubing right wave suitable only for the more experienced.
 Thanks to the great difference in height between the oceanic depth and the reef near the bay, a small 3ft swell is enough to lift a tube of about 6ft.
 Immediately after there is Pedra Blanca (White Rock), a very fast wave crowded with bodyboarders.
 Once you reach the city of Ericeira, the quality of the waves decreases but despite this it is possible to find surfable peaks in the Praia do Norte area.
 Praia do Peixe offers fairly short rides into the harbor while Furnas is the only spot located in the city center.
-Both work with large swells from N-NW.
-South of the city is Lizandro who works with swells from SW.
+Both work with large swells from north and northwest.
+South of the city there is Lizandro who works with swells from southwest.

 Tariff per person, starting from: